Chris Mulumba (defensive lineman): Colorado

-"Chris is an excellent defensive end and outside linebacker, is powerful and strong and has a very good first step on his pass rush," said head coach Mike MacIntyre.
+Following the 2015 season, Mulumba took official visits to UCF, Central Michigan, Fresno State, Houston and New Mexico.
+He signed a National Letter of Intent to play for UCF in February 2016.
+However, Mulumba de-committed and essentially redshirted the 2016 season to focus on academics instead.
+He signed with Colorado as a mid-year transfer that December after Buffaloes safety Kyle Trego, a former teammate of his at Diablo Valley, recommended him to Colorado defensive line coach Jim Jeffcoat.
+"Chris is an excellent defensive end and outside linebacker, is powerful and strong and has a very good first step on his pass rush," said Colorado head coach Mike MacIntyre.
 "We're excited about him being here at the University of Colorado playing defensive end for us."